ArtGateOne/ArtGateOne-DMX/README.md

 ----------

-Due to the limited amount of Arduino memory - the program recognizes only full ArdDMX frames - containing 512 channels, and ArtPool packages.
+Due to the limited amount of Arduino memory - the program recognizes only full ArtDMX frames - containing 512 channels, and ArtPool packages.